Varshini-11/Simple-Calculator/README.md

-# Simple-Calculator
+# Digital-Calculator
-Using Python and Tkinter
+Welcome to the Simple-Calculator project repository!!!!
+This project exhibits a simple  digital calculator created using Python and the tkinter library for the graphical interface.